Agriculture (AG)

 AG 2275.
 Agricultural Safety.

-This course covers the fundamentals of hazards, methods of injury prevention, safety education, regulations and advancing safety and health in the agriculture industry.
-This course will identify potential industrial hazards and means to mitigate these hazards and develop a culture of safety within an organization.
+This course covers the fundamentals of hazards, methods of injury prevention, safety education, regulations, and approaches to safety and health in the agriculture industry.
+Students identify potential industrial hazards and methods used to mitigate these hazards.
+The course introduces procedures for the safe handling and use of agricultural machinery and tools to reduce risk and prevent accidents.
+Students examine workplace safety organizations, regulations, and legislation relevant to agricultural systems, as well as concepts related to safety practices within organizations.

 2 Credit Hours.
 2 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering